rubrikinc/sysfail/README.md

 ## Limitations

-* At the moment Sysfail only supports Linux + x86_64 / amd64 platform
+* At the moment Sysfail only supports Linux + x86_64 / amd64 platform.
+Patches are welcome!
 * While ABI for use over FFI-bridge exists, it does not have idomatic wrappers for other languages yet
-* It makes use of syscall-user-dispatch (https://github.com/torvalds/linux/blob/master/Documentation/admin-guide/syscall-user-dispatch.rst), so requires Linux version 5.11 or higher.
+* It makes use of syscall-user-dispatch (aka SUD) (https://github.com/torvalds/linux/blob/master/Documentation/admin-guide/syscall-user-dispatch.rst), so requires Linux version 5.11 or higher.

-Patches are welcome!
+* `libc` sometimes quiesces all signal-handlers (which SUD uses) for brief periods (eg. while creating new threads).
+Sysfail disables failure injection in such cases to avoid breaking `libc`'s assumptions
+* Some syscalls such as `SYS_rt_sigprocmask` are never failure-injected because this would break `libc` code-paths such as the one described above.

 ## Install